CommunityPro/portfolio-html/README.md

 <img class="profile-image" src="./assets/profile-image.png" alt="" />
 ```
 You can add the image locally by replacing it with the `/assets/profile-image.png`.
 Or replace the `src` link in the HTML file with your preferred image.
-I recommmend you copy your GitHub profile image link, so the image changes anytime you update it on GitHub.
+I recommend you copy your GitHub profile image link, so the image changes anytime you update it on GitHub.

 ## 4. Name
 Edit the name on the welcome message with your own name.
 This line of text can be found in the `/docs/index.html` file.